strotz/CarND-Capstone/README.md

 4) sends ROI for classification;
 5) reports the traffic light state to the caller.

-tl_classifier.py contains implementation of traffic light classifier (method get_classification).
+contour_classifier.py contains implementation of traffic light classifier, which determines the color of the traffic light in the image.
 It uses computer vision library OpenCV to analyze incoming images and decide if there is a traffice ligth and what it's color.

 The algorithm works as following: